calebc42/calebc42-site/content/experience/sprint-sr-sales-rep.md

 end_date = 2020-08-31
 summary = "Expanded role to include Manager on Duty responsibilities.
-My key contribution was architecting a B2B pipeline process that turned a non-revenue service center (Repair) into a lead generation engine." outcomes = "Became the #1 district generator of B2B revenue by designing an 'Account Audit' workflow that converted non-revenue service visits into sales leads." competencies = ["Pipeline Architecture", "Process Design", "Team Leadership", "Quality Assurance"]
+My key contribution was architecting a B2B pipeline process that turned a non-revenue service center (Repair) into a lead generation engine." outcomes = "Became the #1 district generator of B2B revenue by designing an 'Account Audit' workflow that converted non-revenue service visits into sales leads." skills = ["Pipeline Architecture", "Process Design", "Team Leadership", "Quality Assurance"]
 +++

 ## Key Accomplishments {#key-accomplishments}